akshaybabloo/Ruby-on-rails-4-notes/README.md

 ### 4.3 View template

-Till now you have only seen how a web renders an HTML page which is not dynamic.
-You can put ruby code inside of HTML pages to make them dynamic.
+Till now you have only seen how the web renders an HTML page which is not dynamic.
+You can put Ruby code inside of HTML pages to make them dynamic.
 To do this we use ERB (Embedded Ruby), it is an eRuby template system.
-For example we have file in the `view` folder called `index.html.erb`, which means it has a template name as `index`, process it as `ERB` and give an output as `html`
+For example, we have file in the `view` folder called `index.html.erb`, which means it has a template name as `index`, process it as `ERB` and give an output as `html`

-You can embed a code in `erb` template with the following syntax:
+You can embed code in `erb` template with the following syntax:

 * `<% code %>` - this will only execute the ruby code
-* A variation of the above code is `<%= code %>` - this will execute the ruby code and outputs it
+* A variation of the above code is `<%= code %>` - this will run the ruby code and outputs it

 For example open `hello.html.erb` template and do the following